What’s the deal with simple syrup?

 Infused Simple Syrup: for Concentrated Flavors like Tea, Spicy Peppers or Spices

 For spices, tea, or other ingredients with concentrated flavor and low water content, infusion may the best approach.
+(Check out this in-depth guide to infusions here.)

 - Chop your flavoring ingredient into small pieces (if necessary – if using tea leaves or spices that may already be done for you.)